 While big e-commerce players can afford to have security software that offers enhanced security for its customers while transacting online, many small e-commerce setups and small business owners ignore the importance of authentic security software.

 Transacting at such platforms can be extremely risky and is prone to the Trojan and malware attacks comprising a user's financial details' insecurity.
-To overcome this challenge faced by e-commerce industry in India, SSL certification must be made mandatory for all e-commerce platforms.
+To overcome this challenge faced by the e-commerce industry in India, SSL certification must be made mandatory for all e-commerce platforms.

 5. Touch & Feel Constraint

-India buyers demographics is such that they want to touch and feel the product before buying it to be assured of its looks and quality.
+India buyers demographics are such that they want to touch and feel the product before buying it to be assured of its looks and quality.
 However, online booking and ticketing business in India grew as it didn't suffer from these constraints but e-commerce platforms selling apparels, jewelry, cosmetics, and accessories are still struggling with these challenges faced by the e-commerce industry.